Ireland's Helping Hand to Europe

 PART I: Deciding & Organising Relief at Home

-Chapter Two: Handshake Debacle amidst Humanitarian Crisis
+Chapter One: Handshake Debacle amidst Humanitarian Crisis

-Chapter Four: Reaction and Organisation
+Chapter Three: Reaction and Organisation

-Chapter Five: Archbishop McQuaid to the Rescue
+Chapter Four: Archbishop McQuaid to the Rescue Chapter Five: 1946, Extending Postwar Relief

-Chapter Seven: End of Relief
+Chapter Six: End of Relief

 PART II: Distributing Irish Supplies Abroad

-Chapter Eight: Irish Aid to Western Europe
+Chapter Seven: Irish Aid to Western Europe

-Chapter Thirteen: Hungary
+Chapter Twelve: Hungary

-Chapter Sixteen: Thanking Ireland
+Chapter Fifteen: Thanking Ireland Conclusion

 List of frequently used abbreviations